tdh8316/DSPython/README.md

 # DSPython - Damn Small Python
 > Python compiler for small places

-DSPython is a restricted Python subset compiler intended for use in Arduino.

 The [Micropython](https://github.com/micropython/micropython) project aims to put an implementation of Python 3 on microcontrollers, however, not available on Arduino.

-DSPython uses [LLVM](http://llvm.org/) to provide a way to compile programs written in the Python programming language.
+DSPython uses [LLVM](http://llvm.org/) to provide a way to compile programs written in the [Python programming language](https://www.python.org/).
 It generates LLVM IR, which is intended to be similar to C++'s.
-Accordingly, the DSPython is internally not a Python at all.
+Accordingly, the **DSPython is internally not a Python** at all.

 Here is an example program that blinks the built-in LED of Arduino Uno:
 ```python